-While Thurnby and Bushby benefits from relatively good daytime bus services into Leicester, there is no evening or weekend provision, despite the proximity to City of Leicester.
-The parish benefits from access to the main road network via the A47, but there are still major issues with regard to the lack of an extension of the EDDR (Eastern District Distributor Road) to bridge the gap in the outer ring road.
-Furthermore, while the parish benefits from good broadband speeds in the main, there are still accessibility issues in some areas.
+Thurnby and Bushby benefits from relatively good bus services into Leicester, access to the main road network via the A47 and good broadband speeds in the main.
 The village has 5 key services and Leicester provides an extensive range of services, facilities and employment opportunities.

-Thurnby and Bushby has an ageing population profile with a particularly high proportion in the 75 and over age group.
-There is an opportunity to consider additional private and assisted housing targeted at elderly residents who may wish to remain in the community.
-However it has similar percentages in the 16- 34 age groups to the District reflecting the relative affordability of the area compared to rural parts of the District.
+Thurnby and Bushby has a relatively old population profile with a particularly high proportion in the 75 and over age group.
+However it has similar percentages in the 16-34 age groups to the District reflecting the relative affordability of the area compared to rural parts of the District.
+There is a predominance of detached dwellings.

+The economic activity rate is only a little below the District level and reflects the ageing population.
+The working from home figure is relatively low as is the walking to work level.

-A substantial amount of developable housing land across 9 sites has been put forward by landowners and identified through the SHLAA.
-The majority of this capacity is on land currently identified as Green Wedge.
-In addition the District Council has resolved to approve development of 275 homes on some of the land included in the SHLAA adjacent to the east of Bushby (subject to the signing of a section 106 agreement).
+A substantial amount of developable housing land across 9 sites has been identified through the SHLAA.
+The majority this capacity is on land currently identified as Green Wedge.
+In addition the Council has resolved to approve development of 275 homes on some of the land included in the SHLAA adjacent to the east of Bushby (subject to the signing of a section 106 agreement).